 The Indigenous Justice Centre (IJC) in Prince Rupert offers legal services to Indigenous people in the community who otherwise cannot access it.
 They may not be eligible for Legal Aid for a variety of reasons, or need legal advice on matters not covered by Legal Aid.

-The Prince Rupert IJC has a Community Outreach Coordinator working with Nations and local service providers to maintain accurate, up-to-date information on each program, eligibility criteria, waitlists and more for programming that may be of interest to our clients.
+The Prince Rupert IJC is a diverse team providing services to the surrounding communities, with an in house Community Outreach Coordinator working with Nations and local service providers to maintain accurate, up-to-date information on each program, eligibility criteria, waitlists and more for programming that may be of interest to our clients.

-Come in and meet with our Community Outreach Coordinator, who will help you decide what services are appropriate for you.
-It could be:
+Come in and meet with our staff, and they will work to help you decide what services are appropriate for you.

 - An appointment with Legal Aid